-Frequently Asked Questions –

 Both hotels selected in Dijon and Beaune are 4-star hotels.

-The current 4-star hotel selected in Beaune is a former beautiful 12th century abbey.
+The current 4-star hotel selected in Beaune is located in a beautiful 18th century building.

-Please note that there are two flights of spiral stone staircase to your hotel room with no elevator.
+Please note that there may be two flights of spiral staircase to your hotel room with no elevator.

 Luggage will be carried to your room by hotel staff.